AccelByte/extend-service-extension-with-task-scheduler-go/README.md

 - The service responds with a `Response` to acknowledge receipt
 - Heartbeat messages (`HEART_BEAT`) are also sent periodically to maintain the connection

-The `taskSchedulerService.go` file implements the `OnJobTriggered` handler, which processes these events and increments the task execution count in `myService.go`.
+The `taskSchedulerService.go` file implements the `RunScheduledTask` handler, which processes these events and increments the task execution count in `myService.go`.
 You can query the current task execution count using the `GetTaskExecutionCount` REST endpoint.